mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 16 September 2025

-- The average temperature today is 13.32˚C,
+- The average temperature today is 13.14˚C,
-- With highs of 13.73˚C and lows of 13.15˚C,
+- With highs of 13.88˚C and lows of 12.6˚C,
-- It may feel like 12.74˚C with overcast clouds
+- It may feel like 12.6˚C with light rain
 - The wind speed is 1.34m/s and visibility is 10000m
-- The pressure is 1019hPa and humidity is 78%
+- The pressure is 1018hPa and humidity is 80%
 - The sun will rise at 05:44 and set at 18:21

 <!-- weather_marker ends -->